bsam04/mern-demo/README.md

 This webapp will allow a user to create and delete goals.

-A demo can be seen [here](https://bsam-mernapp.herokuapp.com/) (note that it may take some time for the app to be ready if it has not been accessed in a while).

 This project was based off the MERN stack [video series](https://www.youtube.com/watch?v=-0exw-9YJBo&list=PLillGF-RfqbbQeVSccR9PGKHzPJSWqcsm) from Traversy Media

 ## Installation